Clemence Matawu

 RelativesLouis Matawu

-Clemence Matawu is a Zimbabwean footballer who was born on 29 November 1982 and was a Chicken Inn Football Club player at the time of his retirement in 2020.
+Clemence Matawu is a Zimbabwean football administrator who was born on 29 November 1982 and was a Chicken Inn Football Club player at the time of his retirement in 2020.
 He is a former player for Motor Action Football Club as a midfielder.

 Background

 He was born on the 29th of November in 1982 in Bindura and grew up in Shamva.
 Matawu did his education at Shamva Primary, Chipindura High, Hermann Gmeiner and Churchill Boys High.
-He enrolled with the National University of Science and Technology (NUST) where he did Sports Science so that he could make a meaningful contribution to Zimbabwean sport.
+He is a holder of a Bachelor of Science Honours Degree in Sport Science and Coaching from the National University of Science and Technology (NUST).

 Career